btrask/libkvstore/README.md

 If you're unsure of when to use something like libkvstore:

-- When you're currently using flat files but you want something simpler, faster and more reliable
+- When you're currently using flat files but you want something easier, faster and less error-prone
 - When you're currently using SQL but feel like you're fighting the query planner or dynamically generating queries
-- When you're writing a database and want to support pluggable storage engines
+- When you want to support multiple storage engines with different tradeoffs
+- When you want a transactional interface to LevelDB

 libkvstore is low level enough to give you direct control over precisely how data is indexed and read, but high level enough that you can use it for general application programming without too much pain.
 If [SQLite is fopen](https://www.sqlite.org/whentouse.html), then libkvstore is `open(2)`.